GeekTuts/GeekTuts.github.io/_posts/2020-07-12-how-to-install-rtorrent-with-rutorrent-gui-on-ubuntu-server.md

 Enter your IP Address in the required field and your Username and then fire it up!
 It will ask for your User Password of the server.
  Type it and Press Enter!
-Whoalla!
+Voila!
 You Just logged into your Server!

 ### Step-2: Switch to Sudo
 This is required as the script we are going to install requires sudo access.